Welcome to the Office of Gift Planning. We are here to help you make a difference for Sarah Lawrence College.

 Lifetime Gifts of Retirement Plan Assets

-If you are between 59½ and 70½, you are permitted to take distributions from your traditional retirement plan with no early-withdrawal penalty.
+Donors between ages 59 ½ and 70 ½ are permitted to take distributions from their traditional retirement plans with no early-withdrawal penalty.
 These funds can be used as a gift to Sarah Lawrence either outright or as a life income gift.
-You will incur an income tax liability for this IRA withdrawal, which is partially offset by the charitable income tax deduction you will earn by making your gift.
+The income tax liability you incur on this IRA withdrawal is partially offset by the charitable income tax deduction you will earn by making your gift.
 Please consult your tax advisor to make sure this type of gift works with your financial situation.

 Estate Charitable Gifts of Retirement Plan Assets Estate gifts of traditional IRA assets made outright to Sarah Lawrence are free of both estate and income taxes.
 There is an unlimited federal income tax charitable deduction: every gift to charity from an estate reduces the size of the estate and the potential estate tax.